 Help in your state

-It takes a lot for someone to admit they may have a problem with drugs, but it’s the first step to overcoming it.
-There are a number of places available to help young people and adults with drug-related issues or provide general information:
+It takes a lot for someone to admit they may have an issue with drugs, but it’s the first step to overcoming it.
+There are a number of services available to help young people and adults to get help and support:

 Allows you to communicate with a professional counsellor about an alcohol or drug related concern using text interaction.
 This service is free for anyone seeking help with their own drug use or the drug use of a family member, relative or a friend.
 Counselling online is available 24 hours a day, 7 days a week across Australia.